-4.3.11.4.4 Accessible abandoned materials shall be deemed to be storage and shall not be permitted to remain.
+4.3.11.4.4 Accessible abandoned material shall be deemed to be in storage and shall be removed.
+Where cables are identified for future use with a tag, the tag shall be of sufficient durability to withstand the environment involved.